nube-san/nube-san/README.md

 - 👋 Hi, I’m @nube-san
-- 👀 I’m interested in ... still figuring that out
+- 👀 I’m interested in ... learning anything that will help me be a better developer
 - 🌱 I’m currently learning ...
 Java
-- 💞️ I’m looking to collaborate on ... anything Java related.
+- 💞️ I’m looking to collaborate on ... anything Java related
 - 📫 How to reach me ... gariribarren@gmail.com

 <!---